patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/README.md

 #### Movie List - 106 movies

-The online repository "What's on Netflix" is the source for the list of 106 streaming Netflix movie names manually extracted.
+The online movie repository "What's on Netflix" posts a monthly list of movies streaming on Netflix and is the source of the list of 106 movie names manually extracted for a period of three months.

-Netflix releases a weekly list of top ten ranked movies used to match movies with their corresponding binary labels of top ten (1) or not (0) to train the machine learning classifiers.
+Netflix releases a weekly list of top ten ranked movies used to label the chosen movies with the binary labels, 1 for movies in the top 10 chart at least once and 0 for movies never in the top 10 chart.

 ![App Screenshot](https://github.com/patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/blob/main/z_Dataframe_1_Movie_List.png)